 - Take an actual lunch break.
 Do not eat microwaved food at your work desk no matter how convenient it may be.
 If driving to a restaurant is too much of a hassle, try cooking a hearty meal and eat it in your kitchen or dining room.

 - If you haven’t already, change into your semi-casual wear.
 Even if it is midday, take a relaxing bath in the tub.
 This way, taking a bath will feel more like a break than a chore.
+However, try not to slip in a bath or shower, and invest in some proper handles for the shower.
 Also, it will force you to get out of your jammies.

 5# Set Your Boundaries

 One of the downsides of working from home is that the end of the workday easily creeps into your personal time and sleeping time.
 You may even end up working overtime unintentionally.
 Now, if you are more productive in the evenings, there is nothing wrong with structuring your schedule around the wee hours of the night.

 However, you have to do it intentionally—not because you forgot to set boundaries between your work and personal life.
 Part of learning how to set a schedule is knowing when to stop working too.
 Here are some tips that will help you set your boundaries:

 - Have a pseudo-commute.
 If you ‘walked’ to work this morning, you should also ‘walk’ back home.